What is the energy charge listed on my bill?

 Depending on where you live, you may be charged a city fee based on a percentage of your monthly electric usage.
 Berkeley Electric does not make a profit on the collection of these fees.
 This a pass-through cost, from the members within a city’s ...

-What is a service availability charge?
+What is the service charge?

 How can I get copies of my bill?